 This category is specifically for district energy systems that have been successfully implemented in developing countries which have no established district energy market, where both pressure on finance and environmental issues can be acute.

-There will be one (1) award per ten (10) eligible applications in each of the categories.
+There will be one (1) award in each of the categories that gathers at least 3 (three) eligible applications.

 Eligible applicants include owners, operators, communities and organisations served by a District Energy system.
 Finalists will be selected from those who best articulate their ambition and aspirations for District Energy performance improvements.